Seeed-Projects/jetson-examples/reComputer/scripts/nvblox/README.md

 ## Troubleshooting

-- `reComputer run nvblox` now starts with a short stereo capability probe before the main demo.
-The probe must observe `depth`, `left_ir/right_ir` camera info, and `infra_1/infra_2` image topics before the container-side flow is allowed to start.
-- If the stereo capability probe fails, the run exits early and explains that this mobile mapping path requires stereo IR + depth input for `isaac_ros_visual_slam`.
-A plain USB link speed report such as `usb speed: 5000 Mbps` is not treated as proof that stereo input is actually available.
-- If the host camera stage fails after the capability probe passes, `reComputer run nvblox` prints the tail of the host camera log, the Gemini2 device state, the current `/dev/video*` snapshot, and the readiness-probe failure details.
+- The default path checks ordinary Gemini2 color/depth readiness, not stereo IR capability.
+- Host readiness now requires only:
+  - `/camera/color/camera_info`
+  - `/camera/depth/camera_info`
+  - `/camera/color/image_raw`
+  - `/camera/depth/image_raw`
+- Container readiness now checks host camera discovery through `/camera/color/camera_info` and `/camera/depth/camera_info`.
+- The runtime success criterion is static map output from `/nvblox_node/static_esdf_pointcloud` or `/nvblox_node/static_map_slice`.
+- `usb speed: 5000 Mbps` is not treated as proof that the full demo is healthy.
+The final authority is whether host color/depth, container visibility, static TF, and static map output all succeed.
-- If the host driver exits and the Gemini2 device falls back to `usb_present_no_video`, the run path automatically attempts one full recovery before exiting, so you can usually retry without unplugging the camera first.
+- If the host driver exits and Gemini2 falls back to `usb_present_no_video`, the run path still attempts automatic recovery with udev refresh and USB rebind so you can usually retry without unplugging the camera.
-- If the run still fails, use the built-in connectivity debugger to isolate the host camera stage before investigating container-side ROS discovery:
+- If the run still fails, use the built-in connectivity debugger:

 ```sh
 bash reComputer/scripts/nvblox/scripts/debug_runtime_connectivity.sh
 ```

+That debug path follows the same stages as the default runtime:

+1. Gemini2 device state
+2. Host ROS discovery environment
+3. Container ROS discovery environment
+4. Host color/depth readiness
+5. Container camera visibility
+6. Managed static TF availability
+7. Static NVBlox output

 ## Notes

 - This example does not use `docker pull` for the base image path.
 - The OneDrive downloader resolves the anonymous `download.aspx?...tempauth=...` URL from the preview page before downloading.
 - `NVBLOX_MODE=run` expects an already prepared `MANAGED_ROOT`.
-- The packaged runtime starts the Orbbec camera on the host and runs `isaac_ros_visual_slam + nvblox` in the container.
-- This mobile mapping path requires stereo IR + depth input because `isaac_ros_visual_slam` is launched from the stereo Orbbec pipeline before NVBlox is brought up.
-- The host launch enables left/right IR, depth, and color streams so Visual SLAM can publish live odometry for hand-held/mobile mapping after the stereo capability probe passes.
-- The container launch uses `isaac_orbbec_launch` with a managed top-level launch file that skips the in-container camera driver and consumes the host ROS topics instead.
+- The host camera is launched with `ros2 launch orbbec_camera gemini2.launch.py publish_tf:=false tf_publish_rate:=0.0`.
-- The managed container workspace intentionally excludes upstream `nvblox_examples_bringup` and its segmentation/detection example dependencies.
-This mobile profile only builds the packages needed for Orbbec + Visual SLAM + dynamic NVBlox mapping.
+- The container workspace now centers on `nvblox_examples_bringup` static Orbbec launches and removes the old default dependence on Visual SLAM.
-- Ordinary Gemini 2 should not be treated as a supported input for this demo unless the capability probe actually confirms stereo IR + depth topics on the current firmware, driver, and USB path.
-- The stereo IR requirement is consistent with Orbbec's published [DoubleInfraredViewer example](https://orbbec.github.io/OrbbecSDK/examples/cpp/Sample-DoubleInfraredViewer/) and the broader [Orbbec SDK device support matrix](https://orbbec.github.io/OrbbecSDK/).
-- If Visual SLAM odometry starts but the map looks sparse at first, move the camera to accumulate dynamic NVBlox output in RViz.
+- The managed static TF chain is generated inside the prepared container workspace rather than relying on device-published TF.
+- Headless mode switches the default launch file to `orbbec_debug.launch.py`, while GUI mode uses `orbbec_example.launch.py`.